joey711/phyloseq-demo/HMP_import_example.md

 ## Save HMPv35 to an RData File
 Save `HMPv35` to an `".RData"`" file so that you don't have to run this import ever again.
-In the following example, I'm saving it to a particular directory I have synced with DropBox.
+In the following example, I'm saving it to the current directory of my process.
 Your preferred file path for saving R data may (and probably should) vary.

 ```r